keithalpichi/keithalpichi.github.io/_posts/2017-07-17-how-to-create-an-express-middleware.md

 }
 {% endhighlight %}

-Since you have access to the [request](https://expressjs.com/en/4x/api.html#req) and [response](https://expressjs.com/en/4x/api.html#res), you can do almost anything you want.
+Since you have access to the request and response you can do almost anything you want.
 You can extract or add information to and from either one.
-You would call 'next()' if you want to continue the request and pass it on to the next middleware or end the request right there.
+You would call 'next( )' if you want to continue the request and pass it on to the next middleware or end the request right there.

 ## Middleware Chain

-So you create the custom middleware, now what?
-You add it to the middleware chain.
-Middlewares are called in the order they're set.
+So you created the custom middleware, now what?
+You add it to the middleware chain. **Middlewares are called in the order they're declared**.

 {% highlight javascript %}
 const express = require('express')